100 Greatest Sculptures Ever

 List of the Top 100 Sculptures

 This list of the world's greatest sculpture encompasses works by the greatest sculptors in the history of sculpture.
-It features masterpieces of the Neolithic epoch, the ancient Bronze Age civilizations of the Mediterranean, India and China, Classical Antiquity, the Middle Ages, the Renaissance and Baroque eras, as well as the modern and contemporary periods.
-It incorporates miniature carvings, statuettes and free standing statues, as well as contemporary forms, but it excludes reliefs, the greatest of which are listed separately.
-Our 100 Greatest Ever Works of Sculpture includes objects created or carved out of stone, marble, steel, iron, fiberglass, clay, bronze, gold, copper, plastic, all types of wood, fur, satin, foam rubber, and "found" objects.
-It includes abstract as well as representational and figurative sculpture.
+It features masterpieces of early civilization, including the ancient Bronze Age cultures of the Mediterranean, India and China, Classical Antiquity, the Middle Ages, the Renaissance and Baroque eras, as well as the modern and contemporary periods.
+It incorporates miniature carvings, statuettes, numerous types of free standing statue, including equestrian statues, as well as contemporary forms, but it excludes reliefs, the greatest of which are listed separately.
+Our 100 Greatest Ever Works of Sculpture includes objects created or carved out of stone, iron, marble, steel, fiberglass, clay, bronze, gold, copper, plastic, all types of wood, fur, satin, foam rubber, and "found" objects.
+It includes abstract sculpture as well as representational and figurative sculpture.
 Inevitably, given the preponderance of antiquities and early masterworks, late 20th and early 21st century sculptures are less well represented.
 Also, aside from works of pre-history, we have been forced to focus exclusively on Western sculpture.
 Nevertheless, the list includes examples from most major movements in the history of art, and is an excellent starting point for further study.

 The Greatest Ever Prehistoric Sculptures